Microsoft Fabric Architecture: A Deep Dive Into the Unified Analytics Platform

 | F64 | 64 | 128 | 192 GB | ~$8,395 |

-All workloads — Spark, SQL, pipelines, Power BI — share the same capacity pool.
-Fabric uses bursting to temporarily exceed your CU allocation for short workloads, and smoothing to average consumption over time, so you do not need to provision for peak demand.
+All workloads — Spark, SQL, Real-Time Intelligence, pipelines, Power BI, Databases — share the same capacity pool.
+Fabric uses bursting and smoothing so you do not need to provision for peak demand.
+Capacities can be paused when not in use.
+Note: Fabric SQL Databases introduced separate storage billing from OneLake in 2025 — refer to the current Microsoft pricing page for latest rates.

 Design Patterns